-- 15.1 The service provider will render the services: - a. at fixed prices; or - b. on a time and material basis with an upper limit on remuneration (cost ceiling). - 15.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
-In particular, the remuneration covers the transfer of rights, all documentation and material costs, as well as expenses and public levies (e.g. value added tax). - 15.3 The remuneration shall be due upon rendering of the services, subject to any contractually agreed payment plan.
-The service provider shall assert the remuneration due by submitting an invoice.
-Value added tax shall be indicated separately. - 15.4 The client shall make outstanding payments within 30 days of receipt of the invoice. - 15.5 For central Federal Administration 10 procurements, the service provider is obliged to submit an electronic invoice 11 to the client if the contract value exceeds CHF 5,000 (excl.
+- 15.1 The contractor will render the services: - a. at fixed prices; or - b. on a time and material basis with an upper limit on remuneration (cost ceiling). - 15.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
+In particular, it includes all contractually agreed ancillary deliverables, material, packaging, transport and insurance costs, the transfer or use of rights, documentation, secretarial and infrastructure costs (overheads), social benefits, expenses, fees and public levies.
+Any value added tax or import tax due shall be payable together with the remuneration, but must always be indicated separately in the offer, contract and invoice. - 15.3 The remuneration shall be due upon the supply of the goods/services, subject to any contractually agreed payment plan.
+The contractor shall assert the remuneration due by submitting an invoice. - 15.4 The client shall make outstanding payments within 30 days of receipt of the invoice.

+15.5 For central Federal Administration procurements10, the contractor is obliged to submit an electronic invoice11 to the client if the contract value exceeds CHF 5,000 (excl.
 VAT).
 The client determines the delivery options.